Invest in Your Credit Union’s Sustainability and Social Values to Differentiate and Grow

-Me and We Spaces: The Impact of Choice
+Activity Based Working: Me and We Spaces and the Benefits of Choice

 When Australia’s Bankwest switched to an Activity Based Working (ABW) workplace, they immediately saw increased productivity and employee satisfaction.
 Two-thirds of employees felt more effective in their jobs after the transition and a full 98% said they would not go back to the old way of working.